About the Division of Clinical Geriatrics

 The focus is on research using imaging methods, registry studies, lifestile factors and prevention- och treatment studies.
 We also have research on drugs and the elderly, clinical nutrition, stroke and stroke rehabilitation, and Parkinson's disease.

 We have a close cooperation with the Department of Geriatrics and Memory Clinic, M51 at Karolinska University Hospital in Huddinge.
 The activities are multidisciplinary and include medical research and research in the specialty engines psychology, occupational therapy and speech therapy.

-Eric Westman, associate professor/head of Division
+Eric Westman, senior lecturer/head of Division

-Lars-Olof Wahlund, professor/deputy head of Division
+Lars-Olof Wahlund, senior professor/deputy head of Division

 Anette Kullin Eidehall, division administrator, web editor

 Susanna Cronfalk, coordinator and administrator Miia Kivipeltos group

 We are located at Karolinska Institutet, Campus South, Huddinge.
 Our offices are in Novum research park, opposit Karolinska University Hospital at Huddinge.